FAQ

 Why not just use the World English Bible?

 The World English Bible (WEB) is an impressive achievement, and of great importance.
 However its language, based as it is on the ASV, remains bound to the Tyndale tradition.
 As a free counterpart to the NRSV and ESV it is invaluable; however there is still a need for a free Bible as a counterpart to the NEB/REB and TNIV/NIV translations.
-As well, the World English Bible is based upon the Byzantine Majority Text, and the OEB is based on the heavily Alexandrian focused text of Westcott & Hort.
+As well, the World English Bible in the New Testament is based upon the Byzantine Majority Text, and the OEB is based on the heavily Alexandrian focused text of Westcott & Hort.

 Why not just use the NET Bible?